Articles in the Calibre 16 Category

 But as the watch world prepares to mark the 40th anniversary of the movement in 2014, from a TAG Heuer perspective, …

-Since its re-introduction in 1996, the TAG Heuer Carrera has gone from a limited edition novelty to the most important model in today’s TAG Heuer range.
-In this look at the TAG Heuer Carrera series, we take you through the five distinct generations of the re-booted Carrera all the way through to the current range.
+Since its re-introduction in 1996, the TAG Heuer Carrera has gone from a limited edition novelty to being the centre-piece of today’s TAG Heuer range.
+So, given the importance of the Carrera we have put together the ultimate guide to the TAG Heuer Carrera, stepping you through the key models from the five distinct generations of the re-booted Carrera all the way through to the current range.

-As a TAG Heuer model, the Carrera has moved away from simply being a mainstream Chronograph- we’ve had line extensions (the Grand Carrera) and a push into the top-end of watchmaking, with the Carrera serving as …
+As a TAG Heuer model, the Carrera has moved away from simply being a mainstream Chronograph- we’ve had line extensions (the Grand Carrera) and …

 Calibre 16, Formula 1 »